NathanielInman/credential-broker/README.md

 # It then asks if operator wants to change userName and if yes asks for an updated userName
 # It then asks if operator wants to change public key and if yes asks for an updated public PGP key
 # It then asks if user should have access to view or edit other users
+# It then asks if user should have access to viewing all scope names
 # It then asks if user should have access to create scopes
 # It provides a list of scopes existing to allow user to access
 # For every space the operator grants access, it asks whether access is view or edit
 broker user mod $userName

+# Get a list of all usernames if operator has access to viewing all users
+broker user get

+# Get a specific user and their information if operator has access to viewing all users
+broker user get $userName

 # Create a scope if user has scope admin and scope doesn't exist
 # It validates that the user indeed intends to create an entire scope first
+# It then asks if the scope itself can be a user, and then asks for a public PGP key if it can
 broker scope add $scopeName

 # Delete a scope if user has scope admin and scope exists